akadidas/Facial-Keypoint-Detection/README.md

 Facial keypoints displayed on two images, each of which contains a single face.

 # Project Instructions

-The project will be broken up into a few main parts in four Python notebooks, only Notebooks 2 and 3 (and the models.py file) will be graded:
+The project is broken up into a few main parts in four Python notebooks, only Notebooks 2 and 3 (and the models.py file) will be graded:

-Notebook 1 : Loading and Visualizing the Facial Keypoint Data
+**Notebook 1** : Loading and Visualizing the Facial Keypoint Data

-Notebook 2 : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints
+**Notebook 2** : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints

-Notebook 3 : Facial Keypoint Detection Using Haar Cascades and your Trained CNN
+**Notebook 3** : Facial Keypoint Detection Using Haar Cascades and your Trained CNN

-Notebook 4 : Fun Filters and Keypoint Uses
+**Notebook 4** : Fun Filters and Keypoint Uses